Yes, most of us like shiny, flashy, and interactive technologies.

 So consider whether your high-stakes information and content might better be delivered as text, as text and photos, or as a recorded video that has an identical transcript.

-Remember that you can insert images and links to YouTube videos easily within Blackboard from the editor and that links to external sites work as well.
+Remember that you can insert images and links to YouTube videos easily within the LMS from the editor and that links to external sites work as well.
 You can even create a reflection assignment or discussion board afterwards.

 For images, remember copyright issues (a great guide from our library is available here) and remember that there are several cultural heritage institutions that provide their images free for educational use (like the Smithsonian).